Populace-Populous | Commonly Confused Words

 etymology

-• Populace refers to the people living in a particular area, while populous describes an area that is densely populated.
+• Populace refers to the people living in a particular area, whereas populous describes the characteristic of an area having a large population.

 © 2025 Lithium Lab Pte Ltd